Foo-Manroot/foo-manroot.github.io/_posts/2018-07-21-activemq-ocsp.markdown

 right key- and trust-stores.
 The files to be edited are `java.security` and `activemq.xml`.

-In the first one there has to be the following options:
+In the first one there has to be the following options (with the correct URL):
 ```conf
 ocsp.enable=true
 ocsp.responderURL=http://localhost:2560
 ```

-In the second one, the configuration for the broker, we'll add this into the `<broker>`
+In the second one, the configuration for the broker, we'll add this into the `<broker>` element (changing the passwords for the ones we used on the stores):
-element:
 ```xml
 <sslContext>
     <sslContext